 You’ll need to season your pots right out of the box and after every few uses.
 This can be done by following these instructions:

-The Conclusion: Copper Chef vs Red Copper - Which One Is Better?
+Copper Chef vs Red Copper: Which Is Better?

 After analyzing and comparing both brands, it seems like the main differences are a matter of personal preference.